jessika/jessika.dev/posts/dark-mode.md

 ## Any other use case

 The implementations for the different components (base website colors, SVG's, and giscus) were very similar.
-Many other use cases can be covered using the same pattern, using the methods defined in [Detecting the user's color mode preference](#detecting-the-users-color-mode-preference) to register a listener and updating the component accordingly.
+Many other use cases can be covered using the same pattern, using the methods defined in ["Detecting the user's color mode preference"](#detecting-the-users-color-mode-preference) to register a listener and updating the component accordingly.